guilhermepo2/blog/README.md

 - [ ] Get a Hobby that doesn't relate to Computer Science

 # Games

+Idea: Play a game and write one article, do it forever and ever, always be playing something and writing an article about what you learned with its Game Design.

 - [ ] What Art type should I learn as an Indie Developmer and Game Programmer
 - [ ] Are Games Getting Easier?
 - [ ] Breath of the Wild as First Zelda Experience
 - [ ] Playing Pokemon X as someone who last Pokemon was Pokemon Gold
+- [ ] A note on rivals/friends on Pokemon X
 - [ ] Thoughts on Hearthstone RNG
 - [ ] Games You Should Try (Actually a serie of texts)
     - [ ] Final Fantasy IX